-After 2 months of ongoing project we extended the development team with a Business Analyst, who was communicating with the client, organizing tasks and creating user stories.
-As the process began arranging, we switched the methodology to Sprints again since for that moment we had a clear understanding of how everything should work, including the workflow, the schemes, and the transparent and documented deployment process.
+After 2 months of ongoing projects, we extended the development team with a Business Analyst, who was communicating with the client, organizing tasks and creating user stories.
+As the process began being arranged, we switched the methodology to Sprints again since at that moment we had a clear understanding of how everything should work, including the workflow, the schemes, and the transparent and documented deployment process.

-Hence, as of April 2022 we successfully organized release management (setting up releases based on sprints), developed clear user story tasks description, optimized database which is now ready for the 5.7 version upgrade.
-Also, we included demo presentations at the end of each sprint so the client could get the full picture of what is being developed during a certain period of time plus provide some edits for the functionalities to be included in beta release.
+Hence, as of April 2022, we successfully organized release management (setting up releases based on sprints), developed clear user story task descriptions, and optimized database which is now ready for the 5.7 version upgrade.
+Also, we included demo presentations at the end of each sprint so the client could get the full picture of what is being developed during a certain period of time plus provide some edits for the functionalities to be included in the beta release.
 The cooperation is still ongoing and the development process is in full swing.